quarantin/pz-server-tools/README.md

 - **pzadminpasswd**: Change pzserver admin password
 - **pzuserpasswd**: Change pzserver password of a user
 - **pzcmd**: Run a server command (like *chopper*, *additem*, etc)
-- **pzmessage**: Display a message on the server visible to all connected players
+- **pzmessage**: Display a message in-game visible to all connected players
 - **pzrestart**: Restart pzserver